muhammadkhuzaima25/AptifyAi/README.md

 ## ❗ Problem Statement

-Pakistani students preparing for NTS, GAT, MDCAT and CSS/PMS face three core problems:
+Pakistani students preparing for NTS, GAT, MDCAT and CSS/PMS face four core problems:

 - **Repeated question banks** — every platform recycles the same MCQs
 - **No feedback** — you see your score but never understand *why* you got it wrong
 - **No progress tracking** — no way to know if you're actually improving session by session
 - **API abuse & unfair usage** — most free tools get abused by bots and heavy users, degrading experience for genuine students.
 AptifyAI enforces smart rate limiting so every real student gets a fair, consistent experience

-AptifyAI solves all three with AI-generated questions, detailed AI explanations, and a full analytics dashboard that tracks your growth arc.
+AptifyAI solves all four with AI-generated questions, detailed AI explanations, and a full analytics dashboard that tracks your growth arc.

 ---